rihadroshan/ADSec-Lab/README.md

 - **Splunk Configuration:**
   - Collects and indexes logs from Windows and Linux endpoints.
   - Detects anomalous activities and generates security alerts.
+  - Universal Forwarder Configuration:
+    - The Splunk Universal Forwarder is configured using [inputs.conf](inputs.conf).

 - **Attack Simulations with Atomic Red Team:**
   - Provides a structured framework for testing detection capabilities.